pingcap/docs-cn/auto-random.md

 The above two statements have the same meaning.

 In the result of `show create table`, the `AUTO_RANDOM` attribute is commented out.
-This comment includes a version number (for example, `/*T!30100 auto_random */`).
-Here `30100` indicates that the `AUTO_RANDOM` attribute is introduced in v3.1.0.
-TiDB of a lower version ignores the `AUTO_RANDOM` attribute in the above comment.
+This comment includes an attribute identifier (for example, `/*T![auto_rand] auto_random */`).
+Here `auto_rand` represents the `AUTO_RANDOM` attribute.
+Only the version of TiDB that implements the feature corresponding to this identifier can parse the SQL statement fragment properly.

 This attribute supports forward compatibility, namely, downgrade compatibility.
-TiDB earlier than v3.1.0 ignores the `AUTO_RANDOM` attribute of a table (with the above comment), so TiDB of earlier versions can also use the table with the attribute.
+TiDB of earlier versions that do not implement this feature ignore the `AUTO_RANDOM` attribute of a table (with the above comment) and can also use the table with the attribute.

 ## Restrictions